Delusions, paranoia and dementia

 Supporting a person experiencing delusions

 Remember that, for a person experiencing a delusion, their reality is very true for them.
-If they accuse you, it is natural to feel upset, and to want to tell the person that it is not true.
+It is natural for you to feel upset, and to want to tell the person that it is not true.

 However, it is often impossible to convince a person who has delusions of the truth.
 Trying to do so is much more likely to cause them distress than change their mind.
 There are better ways to support a person who is having delusions.